onlinecity/wp-gatewayapi/readme.txt

 4. Contact Form 7: Creating a "recipient groups" selection field.

 == Changelog ==

+= 1.5.1 =
+* Updated Danish translations (primarily the two-factor settings and frontend).
+* Fix: Our shortcode had unintentionally been renamed.
+We now support both `[gwapi]` and `[gatewayapi]`.
+* Fix: Two-factor-module caused fatal error on PHP 5.
+Also fixed general notices in two-factor module.
+* Fix: Two-factor module caused fatal error when creating new WordPress-users.

 = 1.5.0 =
 * New!
 Two-factor security upgrade to your WordPress! (optional)